gecrooks/modern-python-template/README.md

 $ git checkout master
 $ git pull origin master
 ```
 (If we're working on somebody else's project, this step is a little more complicated.
 We fork the project on github, clone our fork to the local machine, and then set git's 'upstream' to be the original repo.
-We then sync out local master branch with the upstream master branch
+We then sync our local master branch with the upstream master branch
 ```
 $ git checkout master
 $ git fetch upstream